doronnac/elsa/README.md

 ---

-### 🧠 Technical Architecture
+### Technical Architecture

-Elsa is built to be private, fast, and entirely local.
+ELSA is built to be private, fast, and entirely local.
 By using **llama.cpp**, the game runs without an internet connection or API fees.

 I specifically tested language models with the goal of going as small as possible, and ended up choosing SmolLM3 for several reasons:
 - Reasoning models performed better for this task than much larger Instruct counterparts.
 - Out of the reasoning models - SmolLM3 seems to have been the best compromise between accuracy, speed, size and language support.

+Expect more models to be natively supported as time goes on.

 ---

 ### 🧩 Technical Challenges

-The biggest hurdle so far is *consistency*, though current results are reassuringly positive.
-Even without exhausting advanced "correctness" mechanisms, the model responds surprisingly well to straightforward prompt engineering.
+The biggest hurdle so far is *consistency*, though current results are reassuringly positive; Even without exhausting advanced "correctness" mechanisms, the model responds surprisingly well to straightforward prompt engineering.

 However, as scenarios increase in size and divergence, I fully expect the "logic drift" to exacerbate.
 To combat this, the project will place a heavy emphasis on adopting systems to ensure 100% reliability: